ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Mavlink setup.md

   * 57600 is default serial buad rate recommended when selecting APM / PIXHAWK in config.h
   * Baud rate in OSD and APM/PIXHAWK must match.
   * Always try 57600 and 115200 if no data
   * Use debug screen to verify: RX > 0 means there is data.
 PKT > 0 means there is valid data.
-If no valid data, liekly incorrect baud
+    * If no valid data, likely incorrect baud rate